cabalism/updo/README.md

 dhall text --file project-dhall/ghc-x.y.z/project-cabal.dhall > ghc-x.y.z.dhall2cabal.project
 ```

-There are rules for copying the GHC_VERSION explicitly named projects to the
-default project names (`cabal.project` and `stack.yaml`) and by default the copy
-source is deleted by make because it is an `.INTERMEDIATE` target.

 ## GHC Prefixed Projects as Temporary

 To treat `ghc-x.y.z` prefixed files as temporary, add lines like these to